oracle/weblogic-deploy-tooling/site/compare.md

 ## The Compare Model Tool

 When working with a domain model, sometimes it is useful to know the differences between different models.

-The compare model tool compares two model files and generates a model that shows the differences between them.
+ The Compare Model Tool compares two model files and generates a model that shows the differences between them.

 To use the Compare Model Tool, simply run the `compareModel` shell script with the correct arguments.
-To see the list of valid arguments for any tool in the Oracle WebLogic Server Deploy Tooling installation, simply run the shell script with the `-help` option (or with no arguments) to see the shell script usage information.
+To see the list of valid arguments, simply run the shell script with the `-help` option (or with no arguments) for usage information.

 For example, comparing the following models.